-Exopolysaccharides (EPS) are biopolymers produced by microorganisms within their growth stages (Nicolescu et al., 2023), with a wide variety of structures (linear to highly branched forms), and monosaccharide composition.
-Several species of lactic acid bacteria, including Lactobacillus fermentum, Lactobacillus rhamnosus, Streptococcus thermophilus, Pediococcus pentosaceus, Lactobacillus delbrueckii and different species of Leuconostoc, are well-known for their capacity to produce EPS (Zhang et al., 2023).
-The synthesis of extracellular polymeric substances is significantly influenced by the specific strain of microorganisms and is affected by various environmental factors, including the composition of the culture medium, the developmental stage of microbial cells, and conditions such as pH and temperature (Prasad and Purohit 2023).
+Exopolysaccharides (EPS) are biopolymers produced by microorganisms within their growth stages (Nicolescu et al., 2023), with a wide variety of structures (linear to highly branched forms) and monosaccharide composition.
+Several species of lactic acid bacteria, including Lactobacillus fermentum, Lactobacillus rhamnosus, Streptococcus Pediococcus thermophilus, delbrueckii pentosaceus, Lactobacillus different species of Leuconostoc, are well-known for their capacity to produce EPS (Zhang et al., 2023).
+The synthesis of extracellular polymeric substances is significantly influenced by the specific strain of microorganisms and is affected by various environmental factors, including the composition of the culture medium, developmental stage of microbial cells, and conditions such as pH and temperature (Prasad & Purohit, 2023).

-In the dairy sector, the exopolysaccharides generated by specific strains of starter cultures provide significant benefits by improving the rheological characteristics of fermented products.
+In the dairy sector, the exopolysaccharides produced by specific strains of starter cultures offer significant benefits by enhancing the rheological properties of fermented products.
 They improve hydration and moisture retention, which significantly enhances the overall quality and texture of these products (Liu et al., 2023; Wang et al., 2023).
 In addition to their functional applications in food science, EPS synthesized by lactic acid bacteria exhibit a wide range of beneficial bio-functional properties.
 These include antioxidant activities that help neutralize free radicals, as well as the capacity to lower cholesterol levels through binding with free cholesterol.
-Furthermore, EPS displays immunomodulatory effects, contributes to antiaging benefits, and plays a vital role in modulating gut microbiota.
+Furthermore, EPS displays immunomodulatory effects, contributes to antiaging benefits, and plays a vital role in modulating the gut microbiota.
 Additional bioactivities include anti-toxic properties, inhibition of biofilm formation, and potential antitumor activities, as demonstrated in preclinical studies (Di et al., 2017; Wang et al., 2020; Xu et al., 2019).